isomerpages/ogp-buildforgood/index.md

       image: /images/projects3.png
   - infopic:
       title: Join us at our finale livestream!
-      description: Watch the teams pitch their solutions and battle to become the top three winning teams.
+      description: Watch the teams pitch their solutions and find out which teams will emerge as the top 3.
       button: sign up now
       url: /get-involved/finale/
       alt: Image alt text